 In addition, Apostolos has been heavily involved in a very interesting project called Jazz Maqom which is funded by the French and German institutes and exploring the music traditions along the silk road.
 It is a project founded by neyzen and flutist Andrea Romani and Sideris has been featured as both a performer as well as an arranger and composer, travelling to countries such as Uzbekistan, Kirgizstan, Turkey etc. to work with local musicians and explore their sounds.

-Lastly, Apostolos has been working on a new project called 'Past Presented', revisiting his Sextet and further exploring his love of approaching eastern microtonal music through his jazz-inspired orchestrational ideas.
+On November 3rd, 2023 Apostolos released his third album called 'Past Presented', revisiting his Sextet and further exploring his love of approaching eastern microtonal music through his jazz-inspired orchestrational ideas.